The History Boys: Royal National Theatre

 The play opened at the Lyttelton Theatre (part of the National Theatre) in London on 18 May 2004, directed by Nicholas Hytner.
 It played to sell-out audiences and its limited run was frequently extended.
-Richard Griffiths, James Corden, Dominic Cooper, Russell Tovey, Sacha Dhawan, Samuel Barnett, Jamie Parker and Andrew Knott were among the original cast.
-On 24 November 2005, the same production was revived once again at the Lyttelton Theatre where it played another successful run.
+Richard Griffiths, Frances de la Tour, James Corden, Dominic Cooper, Russell Tovey, Sacha Dhawan, Samuel Barnett, Jamie Parker and Andrew Knott were among the original cast.
+On 24 November 2005, the same production was revived once again at the Lyttelton Theatre, where it played another successful run.
 Matt Smith took on the role of Lockwood in the November 2005 revision of the cast.
 The original cast reunited in the final week in February 2006.